The Home of Michael Myers

 After being used in the Halloween film, the house remained vacant and became increasingly dilapidated until it was eventually was slated to be bulldozed in 1987 — only to be saved from destruction at the last moment.

 As the story goes, colorful South Pasadena councilmember David Margrave bought it on a whim for a single silver dollar.
-(Margrave famously never used paper bills, checks, or credit cards — he paid for all his transaction in silver and gold.
+(Margrave famously never used paper bills, checks, or credit cards — he paid for all his transactions in silver and gold.
 In fact, he wrote a book about his approach to money.)